Teatown Lake Reservation: History

-Teatown Lake Preservation began when in 1962 initially 245 acres were donated by a family to the Brooklyn Botanical Gardens, and were managed by staff from Teatown from 1963.
-From 1980, Teatown leased that property from the Gardens.
+Teatown Lake Preservation began when in 1962 initially 245 acres were donated by a family to the Brooklyn Botanic Garden, and were managed by staff from Teatown from 1963.
+From 1980, Teatown leased that property from the Garden.
 In 2018, the Garden passed the property to Teatown.

 Teatown provides conservation in the bioregion.
 Through sponsorship of the Hudson Hills and Highlands Environmental Leaders Learning Alliance (ELLA), Teatown provides assistance to civic leaders in crafting practical solutions to environmental issues and helps land owners and residents become more nature friendly.

 In 2008, Teatown and the New York–New Jersey Trail Conference established a partnership on a new effort to provide assistance to local trail programs in Putnam and Westchester counties.
 Launched in July 2008, the "Hudson Hills and Highlands Community Trail Program" is part of the New York–New Jersey Trail Conference's larger effort to expand its reach east of the Hudson River from New York City to Columbia County.
 For nearly 100 years, New York–New Jersey Trail Conference volunteers have helped public agencies provide safe and responsible access to open space from New York City west to the Delaware Water Gap and north to the Catskills.